 It’s also a great time to start reflecting over the year and start planning for the next year.

 I recently had the opportunity to connect with many sales enablement and operations practitioners at Experience Sales Enablement 2017 in Dallas and Dreamforce 2017 in San Fran, where we had many conversations about sales-related challenges in 2018.

 One theme kept coming up: their sales onboarding program.

-It makes sense that it’s top of mind, knowing that Q1 is fast approaching and there will be many new hires starting at your organizations.
+It makes sense that it’s top of mind, knowing that Q1 is fast approaching and there will be many new hires starting their respective sales onboarding program.

 Through various conversations and workshops, here are some of the top challenges that enablement practitioners mentioned:

 - Reducing ramp of new hires

 - The difficulty of a sales onboarding program when you run a dispersed sales model